Mutants & Masterminds: Toughness saves

 Damage in M&M is handled differently as well.
 M&M does not use hit points.
 Instead, characters have a fourth saving throw called the "toughness save" which is based on their Constitution scores, like the fortitude save.
 Weapons and powers that do lethal and subdual damage do not roll any dice to determine damage.
 Instead, damaging attacks are ranked based upon their overall power.
-For example, a fairly fit but normal human may throw a punch that inflicts +1N (non-lethal) damage, while the irradiated simian mastermind with enhanced strength and razor-sharp claws throws out +12L (lethal) damage.
-When a character is struck by an attack, he or she rolls a toughness save against a target number equal to the rank of the attack plus 15.
+For example, a fairly fit but normal human may throw a punch that inflicts +1N (non-lethal) damage, while an irradiated simian mastermind with enhanced strength and razor-sharp claws throws out +12L (lethal) damage.
+When a character is struck by an attack, they roll a toughness save against a target number equal to the rank of the attack plus 15.
 Success allows the character to shrug off the attack with minimal effect, while failure results in injury according to the degree of failure and the type of damage.
 Accumulated damage applies a penalty to further saves, increasing the chances of any given attack knocking out the character.

 This system of damage is meant to model the nature of superhero comics, in which many characters can ignore most damage outright while still being susceptible to a lucky punch or superpowered blast.
 The Mastermind's Manual rulebook includes notes for conversion to traditional hit points if desired.